mehulagg/gitlab/doc/ci/runners/build_cloud/macos/environment.md

 ## Virtual machines

-For the beta, jobs will run in a dedicated virtual machine (VM) per project.
+For the beta, each GitLab project that has been granted access will have its own virtual machine (VM) instance.
+All jobs for that project will run on that instance.

-After the transition to the GitLab macOS autoscaler and the instance-wide macOS Runner Managers on GitLab SaaS activation is complete, the behavior will change.
+After general availability, when runners are autoscaled, the behavior will be as follows:

 - Each job will run in a newly provisioned VM dedicated to the specific job.
 - The VM is active only for the duration of the job and immediately deleted.

 ### Virtual machine configurations